ukmda/ukmda-dataprocessing/ukmon_meteortools/README.md

 Python tools and utilities to work with meteor data from the UK Meteor Network

-To get more information about the submodules and functions use Python's built-in help capability
+To get more information about the submodules and functions use Python's built-in help capability, for example as shown here.

 ``` python
 from ukmon_meteortools import utils